-You do not need to apply separately to sit an intercultural competency or ethics screening test.
+You do not need to apply separately to sit an intercultural or ethical competency screening test.
 NAATI will make a determination and will advise you of whether you need to sit these screening tests once we begin processing your submitted certification application.

 The intercultural competency screening test will assess:

-- Your knowledge of social, political and cultural institutions in Australia and LOTE country/region;
+- Your knowledge of social institutions, cultural beliefs and practices in Australia and LOTE country/region;

-- Your ability to identify culturally and socio-linguistically specific information in a translation and/or interpreting situation; and
+- Your knowledge of cultural and sociolinguistic features in a translation and/or interpreting situation; and

 If you have completed a NAATI Endorsed Qualification, you will not need to sit this screening tests as this content was covered in your tertiary course.

 If you have completed other training at a Higher Education (HE) or Vocational Education and Training (VET) institution within the last three years, NAATI may exempt you from having to sit this test.
 You will need to attach evidence of completing this training with your application form for NAATI to make an assessment.

 If you already hold a NAATI credential, Certification or Recognised Practising, there are special pathways available if you wish to gain a higher credential (in the same language or skill) or equivalent credential (in a different language or direction).

 If you only hold accreditation or recognition under the previous credentialing system then these special pathways are not accessible.

 If you are looking to obtain another credential in a different skill (e.g. you are an interpreter wanting a translating credential), NAATI may not require you to sit the intercultural and ethical competency screening tests.
 You will be advised if you need to sit these tests once NAATI begins to process your application.
 You would still need to meet all other prerequisites.